What is AgriBio, Centre for AgriBioscience?

 Plenary Research – comprising Plenary Group, Grocon and Honeywell Limited – was the successful tenderer.
 Plenary Research has entered into an agreement with the Joint Venture parties to have the exclusive right to design, construct, finance and provide facility management services required for the operation of AgriBio for a period of 25-years.

 What Ecologically Sustainable Development (ESD) principles will be incorporated into the new facility?

-The facility is aiming to gain certification under the Green Star Education tool as a five-star-rated building.
+The facility gained certification under the Green Star Education tool as a five-star-rated building.
 Some ESD initiatives include:

-- integration with the existing surrounding native trees, including a well established old-growth red gum which will become the focus of the main entry to AgriBio
+- integration with the existing surrounding native trees, including a well established old-growth red gum which is the focus of the main entry to AgriBio

 - incorporation of a tri-generation system to facilitate reduced carbon emissions and greater energy efficiency